cheme/mydht/blog/process.md

 Next step will be easiest : changing some service to run in the same thread as the main loop service.
 Please note that this is only possible if the transport is asynchronous, for synch transport there is a lot of thread restriction and trick that I may describe in a future post.

+Similarily, returning result 'ApiResult' is intended to contain the ArcRef, we will therefore use another kind of return resulting which will return the SRef::Send called 'ApiResultRef' for consistency.
+The more we advance in implementation the more it looks like SRef usage globally should be an idea.